 Line 1b – Total Number of Open Non-TANF Cases

-Report the number of cases where the child(ren) formerly received tribal or state TANF and where the child(ren) never received TANF.
+Report the number of cases where the child(ren) received tribal or state TANF during a prior FY or where the child(ren) never received TANF.
 (Remember, don’t count the case if the child(ren) were on TANF at any time during the same reporting year.)

 Report IV-E Foster Care and Medicaid-only cases as non-TANF cases.